skrivle/flux-demo/readme.md

 #Flux demo

-Flux demo app written in ES6 using webpack.
+Flux demo app written in ES6 using webpack + babel.
 Work in progress ...

 ## running the app
 ```